CodeF0x/tobs/README.md

 ## Tobs is a customizable cross-platform system monitor app.

-It shows you the most important information of your system in an instant using comprehensible charts.
+It shows you the most important information about your system in an instant using comprehensible charts.
 <br>
-With customizable options like custom refreshrate of the charts, dark- and light mode, drag- and drop alignment of the charts and some more, you can make Tobs your very own experience.
+With customizable options like refreshrate, dark- and light mode, drag- and drop alignment of the charts and some more, you can make Tobs your very own experience.

 ### It shows information about your